Blood orange: History and background

 Blood oranges may have originated in the southern Mediterranean, where they have been grown since the 18th century.
 They are a common orange grown in Italy.
 The anthocyanins – which give the orange its distinct maroon color – will only develop when temperatures are low at night, as during the Mediterranean fall and winter.
 Blood oranges cultivated in the United States are in season from December to March (Texas), and from November to May (California).

 As food

 Some blood orange juice may be somewhat tart; other kinds are sweet while retaining the characteristic blood orange taste.
 The oranges can also be used to create marmalade, and the zest can be used for baking.
 A popular Sicilian winter salad is made with sliced blood oranges, sliced bulb fennel, and olive oil.
 The oranges have also been used to create gelato, sorbet, and Italian soda.

 Nutrition

-Raw blood oranges are a rich source (20% or greater of the Daily Value, DV) of vitamin C and dietary fiber, and a moderate source of folate (15% DV), with no other micronutrients in significant content.
+Raw blood oranges are a rich source of vitamin C, vitamin A, potassium, manganese, anthocyanins, antioxidants, and dietary fiber.